acamposuribe/brush/README.md

 ---

-- `brush.stroke(r, g, b)` or `brush.stroke(color)`
+- `brush.strokeStyle(r, g, b)` or `brush.strokeStyle(color)`
   - **Description**: Sets the color of the current brush.
-This function can take either RGB color components or a CSS color string/p5.Color object.
+This function can take either RGB color components or a CSS color string.
 It also activates stroke mode for subsequent shapes.
   - **Parameters**:
-    - `r` (Number|String|p5.Color): The red component of the color, a CSS color string, or a p5.Color object.
+    - `r` (Number|String): The red component of the color, a CSS color string.
     - `g` (Number): Optional.
 The green component of the color.
     - `b` (Number): Optional.
 The blue component of the color.
   - **Usage**:
     ```javascript
     // Set the brush color using RGB values
-    brush.stroke(105, 111, 34);
+    brush.strokeStyle(105, 111, 34);
     // Or set the brush color using a HEX string
-    brush.stroke("#002185");
+    brush.strokeStyle("#002185");
     ```
-    Use `brush.stroke()` to define the color of your brush strokes, enabling a diverse palette for your artwork.
+    Use `brush.strokeStyle()` to define the color of your brush strokes, enabling a diverse palette for your artwork.

 ---